 About This Project

-Where was Vínland?
-How far did the Vikings explore in North America?
-Around AD 1000 Vikings reached North America and set up an exploration base at L'Anse aux Meadows, Newfoundland.
-With your support, we will examine how far they traveled from that base, how well they knew the region's resources, and perhaps where Europeans made first contact with the peoples of the New World by analyzing trace elements in the tools they used to make their fires at this farthest west Viking base.
+Where did the Vikings explore in North America?
+Where did they first make contact with the peoples of the New World?
+Around AD 1000 Vikings from Iceland and Greenland established an exploration base at L'Anse aux Meadows, Newfoundland.
+With your help, we'll examine how far they traveled from that base and how well they knew the region's resources by analyzing trace elements in the tools they used to make fires at this farthest west Viking site.

 Ask the ScientistsJoin The Discussion

 Around 1000 AD, Vikings established a base at L'Anse aux Meadows (LaM), Newfoundland, to explore parts of North America they called Vínland.
 Archaeologists found L'Anse aux Meadows in 1960, but we still don't how far they traveled from this base.
 Fragments of the stones they used to start fires hold clues to their travels.
 These fire-starter fragments are like matches from the pockets of the Vikings – their trace element signatures provide information on where these stones were picked up and where they traveled.
 Our first analyses of LaM's jasper fire-starters showed that Vikings carried those stones to Newfoundland from Iceland and Greenland.
 Now, by analyzing LaM's chert fire-starters we hope to learn where the Vikings explored next.

 The first contacts between Native Americans and Viking Age European explorers reconnected the people of the "Old World" and the "New World" for the first time since our species left Africa.
 Icelandic sagas suggest this took place somewhere along the maritime coasts of Canada or New England.

 Excavations in the 1960s & 70s showed that Indigenous people had abandoned the area surrounding L'Anse aux Meadows before the Vikings arrived and established their base there.
 Other clues from the site imply voyages outward, but not where they went.